jkhanGitHub/GA_Defensive_Alliances/README.md

 # Genetic Algorithm Runner

-This project is a Java-based Genetic Algorithm implementation with CSV logging and an optional Python-based result visualization.
+This project is a Java-based Genetic Algorithm implementation to find Defensive Alliances in Graphs.
+Also CSV logging and an optional Python-based result visualization is implemented.
 It’s configured for both Windows (`.bat` scripts) and Unix-like systems (`.sh` scripts).
+It uses a .properties file as run_config.
+It can be used single Threaded and Multithreaded.

 ---